 Late-Onset Alzheimer's Disease

-Most people with Alzheimer's have the late-onset form of the disease, in which symptoms become apparent in the mid-60s and later.
-The causes of late-onset Alzheimer's are not yet completely understood, but they likely include a combination of genetic, environmental, and lifestyle factors that affect a person's risk for developing the disease.
+Most people with Alzheimer's have the late-onset form of the disease, in which symptoms become apparent in their mid-60s and later.

 - APOE ε2 is relatively rare and may provide some protection against the disease.
 If Alzheimer's disease occurs in a person with this allele, it usually develops later in life than it would in someone with the APOE ε4 gene.

 - APOE ε3, the most common allele, is believed to play a neutral role in the disease—neither decreasing nor increasing risk.

 - APOE ε4 increases risk for Alzheimer's disease and is also associated with an earlier age of disease onset.
 Having one or two APOE ε4 alleles increases the risk of developing Alzheimer's.
 About 25 percent of people carry one copy of APOE ɛ4, and 2 to 3 percent carry two copies.

 APOE ε4 is called a risk-factor gene because it increases a person's risk of developing the disease.
 However, inheriting an APOE ε4 allele does not mean that a person will definitely develop Alzheimer's.
 Some people with an APOE ε4 allele never get the disease, and others who develop Alzheimer's do not have any APOE ε4 alleles.

 Recent research indicates that rare forms of the APOE allele may provide protection against Alzheimer’s disease.
 More studies are needed to determine how these variations might delay disease onset or lower a person’s risk.